Slow pages are terrible for user experience. Who wants to wait for ages for a page to load? Especially on mobile.

 Also, run a test two or three times because Internet speeds vary from minute to minute.

 You can get a better idea by averaging your results over say an hour or so, or even longer.
 All types of Internet speed tests have this natural variation, so don’t worry if you get one random bad result.
+You can check with other speed test sites as well.

 If your site is not scoring green ratings from Google and GTMetrix, here are eleven simple, quick and easy ways you can fix the problem and keep your site visitors and search engines happy.

-Check your sidebar.
+The first thing you should do is check your sidebar.
 Do you need all those widgets and ads?
 In fact, do you really need a sidebar at all?

 You should think of your pages as prime real estate.
 How much valuable area is wasted on your site by elements that serve very little real purpose and slow down your site?